lokpoon/LunaSim-Document/_sources/moonshine_software_setup.md

     - _control_moon_ contains `moonshine_moon.py`
     - _control_sun_ contains `moonshine_sun.py`

-2. Move the two folders to the Pi Desktop.
+2. Move the two folders to the Raspberry Pi Desktop.

     ```{note}
-    In  'moonshine_moon.py_', the line of LED_PIN = 18 specifies the communication with the moonlight LED strip through the **GPIO 18**.
+    In  `moonshine_moon.py`, the line of LED_PIN = 18 specifies the communication with the moonlight LED strip through the **GPIO 18**.
 In `moonshine_sun.py`, the line of LED_PIN = 21 controls the sunlight/twilight LED strip through **GPIO 21** instead.
     ```
 (content:systemd)=
 ## Setting up systemd service
+Running _<span style="font-variant:small-caps;">MoonShine</span>_ using the Linux systemd service manager allows it to recover and resume light re-creation automatically, in the unlikely event of a crash.

 1. Create a new service file.

    In terminal, enter:

+    ```
-   `sudo nano /etc/systemd/system/moonshine_moon.service`
+    sudo nano /etc/systemd/system/moonshine_moon.service
+    ```

 2. The file editor will open up a blank file, paste in the following lines: